 This page may contain affiliate links.
 Read our disclosure here.

-Along the lines of my post on potassium yesterday, let’s talk about another mineral that people seem to be severely deficient in- boron!
-Nearly every HTMA I see has boron that barely registers on the chart.
+Let’s talk about another mineral that people seem to be severely deficient in- boron!
 This must be one of the many minerals (like magnesium and sulfur) that is depleted from our soil.

 What is Boron?